Mamamoo: 2014–2015: Formation, debut and rising popularity

 On April 2, 2015, Mamamoo released "Ahh Oop!", the first single of their third EP titled Pink Funky.
-"Ahh Oop!" marks the group's second collaboration with label mate Esna, after she was featured in "Gentleman" on their second EP Piano Man.
+"Ahh Oop!" marks the group's second collaboration with label mate Esna, after she was featured in "Gentleman" on their EP Piano Man.
 On June 13, 2015, the group traveled to Ulaanbaatar, Mongolia, to perform at an event sponsored by the South Korean Embassy with Crayon Pop and K-Much.
 The event was a commemorative concert held in honor of the 25th anniversary of diplomatic ties between South Korea and Mongolia.

-On June 19, 2015, Mamamoo released their third EP Pink Funky and lead single "Um Oh Ah Yeh".
+On June 19, 2015, Mamamoo released their third EP Pink Funky, with the lead single "Um Oh Ah Yeh".
 The song was a commercial success, peaking at number three on the Gaon Chart, becoming their first top-three single.
 On August 23, 2015, after promotions concluded, Mamamoo held their first fan meeting, entitled "1st Moo Party", for a total of 1,200 fans at the Olympic Park in Seoul.
 Tickets for the fan meeting sold out within one minute, so the group added an additional meeting for 1,200 more fans the same night.
 They also held another "Moo Party" in Los Angeles, which took place on October 4, 2015.
 Mamamoo also collaborated and performed with label mate Basick on the Korean rap survival show Show Me the Money.

-On August 29, 2015, Mamamoo returned to Immortal Song 2 with a rendition of Jo Young-nam's "Delilah".
-On October 31, 2015, Mamamoo returned to the Immortal Song 2, singing a rendition of Korean trot singer Bae Ho's song "Backwood's Mountain" (두메산골).
+On August 29, 2015, Mamamoo performed a rendition of Jo Young-nam's "Delilah" on Immortal Song 2.
+On October 31, 2015, they returned to Immortal Song 2, singing a rendition of Korean trot singer Bae Ho's song "Backwood's Mountain" (두메산골).
 Their performance earned their first overall win on Immortal Song with 404 points.